Blade Qualities

 High-Speed Steel (HSS)

-Properties: Highly wear resistant, sufficient toughness
+Properties: Highly wear resistant, good impact resistance

 Use: Demanding cutting and drilling tasks